venovako/JKogb/README.md

 ```
 where ``COMPILER`` should be set for the Intel Fortran compilers (version 19.1+/2020+ recommended) to ``x64`` for Xeons, or to ``x200`` for Xeon Phi KNLs, respectively.
 If ``COMPILER`` is not set, GNU Fortran compilers will be used instead.

-GNU Fortran 9 and 10 are *not* supported!
-Please take a look [here](https://gcc.gnu.org/gcc-9/changes.html) for the explanation regarding the MAX and MIN intrinsics.
-Currently, only GPU Fortran *8* is supported.
-On RHEL/CentOS it is provided by, e.g., devtoolset-8.
-However, Intel Fortran is preferred and is the only one the software has been fully tested with.

 Here, ``NDEBUG`` should be set to the desired optimization level (``3`` is a sensible choice).
 If unset, the predefined debug-mode build options will be used.